-SABB has a robust risk governance framework in place with accountability embedded throughout the bank:
+SAB has a robust risk governance framework in place with accountability embedded throughout the bank:

-SABB applies a 'Three Lines of Defence' model within which business units are responsible for the risks corresponding to their respective areas and ensure that all key risks are identified, mitigated and monitored through appropriate controls.
+SAB applies a 'Three Lines of Defence' model within which business units are responsible for the risks corresponding to their respective areas and ensure that all key risks are identified, mitigated and monitored through appropriate controls.
 Compliance (incl.
 Fraud Risk), Legal, Human Resources, Shariah, Operational & Resilience, Finance and Model risk form part of the second Line of Defence and are responsible for providing assurance, challenge and oversight over the embedment of their policies within the FLoD.
 Internal audit is the third line and provide an independent assurance to senior management and the Board on the effectiveness of internal controls.

-SABB Risk is headed by Chief Risk Officer who functionally reports into the Board Risk Committee (BRC).
+SAB Risk is headed by Chief Risk Officer who functionally reports into the Board Risk Committee (BRC).
 All areas within Risk have direct reporting into Chief Risk Officer and are independent of Business units.

-The core SABB governance policy manuals covering, SABB Principles, Risk Management Framework and Credit Policy are subject to annual review by the Board or its designated committees.
-An annual review of the Risk Governance Framework was completed and approved by the Board Risk Committee in December 2021.
+The core SAB governance policy manuals covering, SAB Principles, Risk Management Framework and Credit Policy are subject to annual review by the Board or its designated committees.

-The Framework of regular risk reporting to the Board included, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
+The Framework of regular risk reporting to the Board includes, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
 These are compiled and submitted to the relevant risk governance committees where the reports are challenged and action plans agreed.